About Noah

 Vincent Stephens

-Vincent Stephens can be found online at:
+Vincent Stephens can be found here:

 Hugh Shurley

-Image: Hugh ShurleyPoint Richmond has a strong and growing community of artists living here.
+Point Richmond has a strong and continually growing community of artists.
 While there are several noted photographers in town, Hugh Shurley’s work is really very unique.
-In a world where the digitally mastered image is taking over, Hugh’s work is painstakingly and passionately done in a manual tradition.
-As Hugh says, he’s more of a photo-collagist than “just” a photographer.
-Instead of digital layers, Hugh physically layers from 4-8 images printed on Plexiglas on top of each other with bits of ephemera in-between.
-Looking at a digital scan of one of these pieces of art is impressive; however, the physical pieces hold a more profound experience that could never be duplicated digitally.
+In a world where the digitally mastered image is taking over, Hugh’s artwork is painstakingly and passionately done in a manual tradition.
+As Hugh shares in this episode of Stories from The Point, he’s more of a photo-collagist than “just” a photographer.
+Instead of using digital layers, Hugh physically layers 4-8 images printed on Plexiglas on top of each other with bits of ephemera in-between.
+Looking at a digital scan of one of these pieces of art is impressive; however, the physical pieces hold a more profound and tactile experience that could never be duplicated digitally.

 What has developed is a much stronger cohesion amongst neighbors and a real sense of community.
 “I see how, given the opportunity, most people want to be part of community.
 And when people come together in a community, they may not all agree politically or any other wise, but if you can find some common thing that you can all share; it just makes your life richer,” says Hugh.